RyanLewJK/RyanLewJK/README.md

-//Current year 1 student in Computer Science with no prior coding experience.
+//Current year 2 student in Computer Science
-//Studying in Malaysia, looking to transfer to the UK.
+//Studying in the university of leeds.